Email marketing

 DIY Day (April 2nd)

 A date to celebrate hobbies, home projects, and crafts, DIY Day is very special for brands that align with this motto, such as tools and kits for hobbyists and enthusiasts or arts and crafts stores.
-Such brands can go big on this date with great coupons and promotions.
+These brands can go big on this day with great coupons and promotions.

 There are other ways to mark the day.
 For example, Converse promoted its customizable shoe line with a 25% off coupon.
 The email marketing campaign showed how to customize your All Stars (colors, logos, and custom embroidery).
 It’s a nice email that celebrates the DIY spirit by highlighting this special line of custom products.